fastai/course-v3/docs/start/aws.md

 ## Step 7: Stop your instance when you are done

-When you finish working you must go back to your AWS instance and stop it manually to avoid getting extra charges.
+When you finish working you must go back to your [AWS console](https://us-west-2.console.aws.amazon.com/ec2) and stop your instance manually to avoid getting extra charges.
 A good practice is setting a reminder for yourself (when you close your computer or log off) so you never forget to do it!

 ![stop](/images/aws/stop.png)